Intelligence

 -

-The Gemini 2.5 Flash40 image generator is an outlier, primarily because it is optimized for low latency and usability rather than best quality and fidelity.
+The Gemini 2.5 Flash15 image generator is an outlier, primarily because it is optimized for low latency and usability rather than best quality and fidelity.

 Jin's law

-Jin's law: The intelligence bandwidth (KB/s) of the best hosted AI model available to the public doubles every year.
+Jin's law: The intelligence bandwidth (KB/s) of the best generative AI service available to the public doubles every year.

 The formal definition of this law is as follows.
 Let